A Mobile Device Workplace History

-The Bring Your Own Device (BYOD) trend challenging today's business involves many personnel that are using their mobile devices at work via a corporate network connection.
-This was first observed by Intel in 2009 when an increasing number of employees started bringing their devices (smart phones, tablets, and laptops) into the work environment .
+The Bring Your Own Device (BYOD) trend challenging today's business involves many personnel that is using their mobile devices at work via a corporate network connection.
+This was first observed by Intel in 2009 when an increasing number of employees started bringing their devices (smartphones, tablets, and laptops) into the work environment .

 This trend has made an impact on work habits and information security including the need for extensive MDM policies which is a source of pain for 18 percent of major enterprises.
 It's clear that there's a need for the development of products capable of addressing mobile device management cybersecurity given the rise in device usage from 46 percent in 2013 to 59 percent in 2014.
 (2)

 Since BYOD trends began to scale upwards, employee devices have become more than personal, particularly with mobile smartphones.
 These devices can be compared to designer fashion items that convey the essence of the individual — at least in his or her own mind.
 From C-Level executives on down, employees identify with the brand and its unique features.
 Even a virus scan can be considered by some as a major invasion of privacy.

 Expect an increase, as smartwatches and the Google Glass headset (with its hands-free videos and picture capability) begin connecting to Wi-Fi networks.
 It will likely lead IT departments to ask, “Do we really need this in the workplace?”

 Things to Consider when Instituting a BYOD Policy

 There are a number of issues to consider when an organization begins to roll out a Bring Your Own Device program for its employees.
 Here are some top concerns to include in the criteria: